antonychiu2/gitlab-mobb-cx-integration/README.md

 ## Running the Scan and Mob Analysis

 This sample pipeline is configured to run on every merge_request events, or it can also be triggered manually by the user.
-To trigger this pipeline manually, go to Pipeline -> Run Pipline.
+For simplicity, we will trigger this pipeline manually.
+To do so, go to Pipeline -> Run Pipline.

 ![Run Pipeline](/source/images/MobbPipeline_RunPipeline.png "Run Pipeline"){width=60%}